psychemedia/winter-tales/src/twelve_months.md

 Marusa began to cry bitterly, and she prayed to God to take her to Himself, or she would be killed by her wicked sister and her stepmother.
 She ran away into the kitchen.

 Greedy Holena stopped cursing and began to eat the apple.
 It tasted so delicious that she told her mother she had never tasted anything so nice in all her life.
-The step- mother liked it too.
+The step-mother liked it too.
 When they had finished, they wanted some more.

 "Mother, give me my fur coat.
 I'll go to the forest myself.
 That ragged little wretch would eat them all up again on her way home.
 I'll find the place all right, and I'll shake them all down, however they shout at me."